AVTpepper/halloween-hackathon/README.md

 - Under Branch, select main in the dropdown menu and click save
 - Once the main branch has been selected and saved, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

-Link to live website: [TODO: ENTER PROJECT NAME](https://avtpepper.github.io/halloween-hackathon/)
+Link to live website: [Spooky story creation](https://avtpepper.github.io/halloween-hackathon/)

 ## Contributors